funkaoshi/s.vs.tpk/masters-of-carcosa/house-rules/index.md

 ## Hit Dice and Healing

 In traditional OD&D a hit dice is a d6.
 In this game a hit dice is a dCarcosa.

-At the start of each session players re-roll their HP.
+HP is recovered as one of the steps during the "Haven Turn" (see below).
 There is no (natural) partial HP recovery during a session.
-(Your characters don't feel rested if you haven't rested.)
+(Your characters don't feel rested if *you* haven't rested.)

 ## Classes